How do you start a commercial cleaning business in 2026?

 Per-square-metre pricing on standard office work typically lands at $0.04 to $0.08 per square metre per clean for nightly service, and $0.12 to $0.20 for weekly.
 Adjust upward for medical, food, or high-touch retail.

-Underquoting to win the first contract is a trap.
+Honest take: underquoting to win the first contract is a trap I see operators fall into constantly.
 The contract becomes a reference site at the wrong price, every neighbour you pitch expects the same rate, and the margin never recovers.
+Price for the precinct you want to own, not just the single building in front of you.

 Winning the first 10 contracts using the neighbour strategy

-The hardest contract is the first one.
+I always tell new operators: the hardest contract is the first one.
 After that, every contract becomes an anchor.
-The play is simple: whatever single building you land — even a small strata common area, a corner cafe, a single-tenant warehouse — becomes the proof point for everything around it.
+The play is simple.
+Whatever single building you land, even a small strata common area, a corner cafe, a single-tenant warehouse, becomes the proof point for everything around it.

 Walk the precinct around your anchor and list every business in the surrounding blocks.
 There are typically 30 to 100 of them.
 Open every pitch with the line generic operators can't match: we already clean the building next door.
 That single sentence converts at 8 to 15 percent on first-touch email and removes the trust gap that kills cold prospecting.